blenderfan/cg-rust/readme.md

 ## <a id="overview"></a>Overview

-Right now, only a very basic SIMD Vector classes and rudimentary Polygons are included.
+A basic SIMD Vector class is included as well as rudimentary Polygons.
+As of now, they can be fan triangulated, can be checked if they are convex or convave.
+It is possible to use them for very simple rendering tasks (see examples)

 ## <a id="dependencies"></a>Dependencies